Girls Venture Corps Air Cadets: Duke of Edinburgh Award

-The Duke of Edinburgh's Award Scheme is a voluntary, non-competitive programme of practical, cultural and adventurous activities for young people aged 14 to 25.
-The Award programme has three levels, Bronze, Silver and Gold, and Cadets are often encouraged to achieve these awards as they progress through their cadet careers.
+The Duke of Edinburgh's Award Scheme is a voluntary, non-competitive programme of practical, cultural, and adventurous activities for young people aged 14 to 25.
+The Award programme has three levels, Bronze, Silver, and Gold, and Cadets are often encouraged to achieve these awards as they progress through their cadet careers.
 The Award is widely recognised by employers as it helps demonstrate that holders are keen to take on new challenges, have a higher level of self-confidence than their counterparts, and have leadership qualities with experience of teamwork.

 Until 2008, some cadets aged 16 or over participated in the Duke of Edinburgh's Millennium Volunteers Award.

 Aviation awards

-There is opportunity for all Cadets to undertake practical gliding and powered flying, underpinned by training courses in aviation subjects.
+There is an opportunity for all Cadets to undertake practical gliding and powered flying, underpinned by training courses in aviation subjects.